Snowflyt/megamatch/README.md

 Note that unnamed and named arguments cannot be mixed in the same pattern, otherwise an error will be thrown at both runtime and type level.

-`match` supports exhaustive checking, meaning that if a pattern is not matched, you’ll see TypeScript complains a type error right away in your code editor:
+`match` supports exhaustive checking, meaning that if a pattern is not matched, you’ll see TypeScript report a type error right away in your code editor:

 ```typescript
 const result = match(value, {